bloxberg-org/cert-issuer/README.md

 ### Create an Ethereum issuing address

-Currently Blockcerts just supports issuing to the Ropsten Ethereum testnet, and the Ethereum mainnet.
+Currently Blockcerts just supports issuing to the Bloxberg Ethereum testnet, and the Ethereum mainnet.
 In Ethereum a public/private key pair is the same accross all test/main networks.

  __These steps involve storing secure information on a USB.
 Do not plug in this USB when your computer's wifi is on.__